sonofeft/PyProTem/docs/_build/html/_sources/tox.txt

 .. _tox: https://tox.readthedocs.org/en/latest/

-.. _Travis CI: ./travis_ci.html

 tox_ automates and standardizes testing in Python.
 It is great because it will test many different python versions on Windows and Linux (CPython-2.6, 2.7, 3.3, 3.4, Jython, pypy, etc.).
 For python code aiming to support python 2 and 3 on Windows and Linux it is an excellent approach.

-My workflow is to develop on Windows, run tox_ there and when satisfied, push to GitHub which automatically runs `Travis CI`_ on Linux (i.e. `Travis CI`_ runs different versions of python on Linux machines).
+My workflow is to develop on Windows, run tox_ there and when satisfied, push to GitHub which automatically runs :ref:`internal_travis_ci` on Linux (i.e. :ref:`internal_travis_ci` runs different versions of python on Linux machines).
 This approach verifies python 2 and 3 on Windows and Linux.

 If not already intalled, then install tox_ with ``pip install tox`` or perhaps ``sudo apt-get install python-tox`` on Linux.